kubernetes/enhancements/keps/sig-network/2059-servicecidrblock-migration/README.md

    This is safe because there should be no clients after previous step.
 1. Rollout API Server again with the certificates that will not have old Service CIDR Block.
 1. Update all Service and remove `externalIPs` from old Service CIDR block that were added during migration.

-### Why don't recreate services?
-1. Recreating services is a disruptive procedure, especially for Services of type `LoadBalancer`.
-Current implementation use UID of the service as a LoadBalancer name, so recreating service would generate new UID and it is not possible right now to attach existing Loadbalancer to any specific service.
-Moreover, it will break any additional configuration done on top (in case of AWS and Route53 it would also require updating Route53 to point to the new LoadBalancer).
-   There maybe be other issues related to it.

 <!--
 This is where we get down to the specifics of what the proposal actually is.